Salaudeen Latinwo

 Latinwo was part of the pioneering sets of officer cadets recruited into the Nigerian Air Force (NAF) in 1963, under the first chief of air staff of the Nigerian Airforce, Colonel Gerhard Kahtz, who was on secondment as head of the German Air Force Assistance Group (GAFAG).
 The Nigerian Air force was formally established on 18 April 1964 under the Air Force Act 1964.

-Latinwo is one of Nigeria's egalitarian leaders.
+Latinwo was one of Nigeria's egalitarian leaders.

 Military career

-From 28 August 1963 to 21 June 1966, Latinwo attended basic and advance military training in Uetersen, Western Germany, where he trained as an air force officer.
-In Western Germany, Latinwo attended training for his flying wings and attended the College of Navigation, West Germany, for his certificate in air navigation, which he completed in 1966.
+From 28 August 1963 to 21 June 1966, Latinwo attended basic and advanced military training in Uetersen, West Germany, where he trained as an Air Force officer.
+In West Germany, Latinwo attended training for his flying wings and attended the College of Navigation, West Germany, for his certificate in air navigation, which he completed in 1966.
 He was commissioned as a second lieutenant in 1966 upon his arrival from West Germany to Nigeria.
-Latinwo was adjutant, Kaduna Air force Base from 1966–68, and assistant base commander, Nigerian Air force base (NAF base) Kano, Nigeria 1970–71 and deputy base commander, NAF Base, Benin City (1971–72).
+Latinwo was adjutant, Kaduna Air force Base from 1966–1968, and assistant base commander, Nigerian Air force base (NAF base) Kano, Nigeria 1970–1971, and deputy base commander, NAF Base, Benin City (1971–1972).

-In 1972, Latinwo attended for a six-month conversion training on Ilyushin Il-28 fighter-bomber aircraft in Cairo, Egypt, and attended the Fokker F-27 Aircraft Management Course in Amsterdam, the Netherlands in 1972.
+In 1972, Latinwo attended a six-month conversion training on Ilyushin Il-28 fighter-bomber aircraft in Cairo, Egypt, and attended the Fokker F-27 aircraft management course in Amsterdam.
 He was promoted to the rank of captain in 1972.

-He was appointed the director of training at the Nigerian Air Force (NAF) Headquarters between 1972 and 1974.
+Latinwo was appointed director of training at the Nigerian Air Force (NAF) Headquarters between 1972 and 1974.
 Latinwo proceeded to the Junior Command and Staff College in the United Kingdom in 1974 for further military training.
-In 1975, Latinwo had Type rating Training on C-130 Hercules Transport Aircraft in Atlanta, Georgia, United States.
+In 1975, Latinwo received type rating training on the C-130 Hercules Transport Aircraft in Atlanta, Georgia.

 Latinwo was appointed director of operations at the headquarters of the Nigerian Air force between 1975 and 1977.
 In 1976, Latinwo attended the Command and Staff College, Jaji, Nigeria.
-From 1977 to 1978, he was appointed base commander for Nigerian Air Force Base (NAF base) Makurdi, Nigeria.
+From 1977–1978, he was appointed base commander at Nigerian Air Force Base (NAF base) Makurdi, Nigeria.

-From 1978 to 1979, Latinwo was appointed base commander for Nigerian Air Force Base (NAF base) Kaduna.
+From 1978 to 1979, Latinwo was appointed base commander at Nigerian Air Force Base (NAF base) Kaduna.
 He was promoted to the rank of wing commander in 1979.

-In 1980, he was appointed the senior staff officer for air operations (Defence Headquarters) Lagos, Nigeria.
+In 1980, he was appointed senior staff officer for Air Operations (Defence Headquarters) Lagos State, Nigeria.

 In 1981, Latinwo was promoted to the rank of group captain.
-In 1984, Group Captain Salaudeen Adebola Latinwo was nominated by the Chief of Air Staff, Air Vice-Marshal Ibrahim Mahmud Alfa, and appointed by Major-General Muhammadu Buhari, the head of state as the new Military Governor of Kwara State, a position he held until August 1985.
+In 1984, Group Captain Salaudeen Adebola Latinwo was nominated by the chief of air staff, Air Vice-Marshal Ibrahim Mahmud Alfa, and appointed by Major-General Muhammadu Buhari, the head of state as the new Military Governor of Kwara State, a position he held until August 1985.

-When Major-General Ibrahim Babangida took power in 1985, as military president of Nigeria, Latinwo was appointed as the new commander (director) of the Directorate of Administration at the Nigerian Air Force Headquarters, Lagos, Nigeria, until he was finally retired from the Nigerian Air force in March 1986.
+When Major-General Ibrahim Babangida took power in 1985 as military president of Nigeria, Latinwo was appointed as the new commander (director) of the Directorate of Administration at the Nigerian Air Force Headquarters, Lagos, Nigeria, until he retired from the Nigerian Air force in March 1986.